cpacilio/marvel_continuity/README.md

 - The Pulse #11-14:
   - The identity of Daredevil is unknown to the general public but is known to Ben Urich and I seem to understand that the FED's also know it
   - The so called Murdock files are mentioned
-- During the Civil War, Dr. Strange and Wolverine are absent.
+- During the Civil War, Dr. Strange and Wolverine are absent
 - AMS 529: it is set before Daredevil #93
 - New avengers 35: Wilson Fisk is considered out of the games
 - New Avengers Annual 2: happens after _World War Hulk_
+- The Incredible Hulk #95: happens before Annihilation: Silver Surfer